Girls basketball: Waseca pushes Marshall for Big South Conference title

 “I think what’s super important about this game was we played a really good team and competed and put some kids in a difficult position and saw how they responded.”

-Waseca will face St. Clair Thursday at 7:15 p.m. in St. Clair but the Section 2AA South Subsection playoff bracket will be revealed Wednesday.
+Waseca will face St. Clair Thursday at 7:15 p.m. in St. Clair.
+The Bluejays got the No. 1 seed in the 2AA South Subsection and face eighth-seeded Janesville-Waldorf-Pemberton at 7 p.m.
+Monday in Waseca.

+Waseca blows past Blue Earth, earns trip to Big South title game

+Waseca had to reinvent itself late in the season and it’s started to see the fruits of its labor lately.